-Start by evaluating how you spend your days.
-Juggling a job, family, pets, and life, in general, can make it seem like we are always on the go.
-Taking a hard look at where you spend your time can help you figure out how to make time to write.
+Start by evaluating how you spend your day.
+Juggling a job, family, pets, and life, in general, can make it seem like you are always on the go.
+Take a hard look at what you are doing and when.
 Get a notepad or cheap notebook—doesn’t have to be anything fancy—and keep a log of each day for at least a week.
-If you can, log a full two weeks to make sure you are capturing everything you do.
-Write the date and day of the week at the top and then record the start and stop times and the things you do.
-Don’t use this as a schedule to pre-plan things, record what you do as you are doing it.
+If you can, log your days for two weeks.
+Keep it simple!
+You need the date and day of the week across the top of the page.
+Then note the rough start and stop time for everything you do throughout the day.
+Don’t use this as a schedule to pre-plan tasks; record what you do as you are doing it.

-The goal of this exercise isn’t to account for every single minute of your day; you can have gaps.
-Completing this exercise is a tool to help you see where you are spending your time.
-Look for areas where you could take 15 minutes to write.
-If you are like most people, these small blocks of time are probably tucked in with some other task.
-Do you work a “day job” that gives you an hour for lunch?
-Are you waiting for your child at sporting practice or another lesson?
-Those are fantastic times to carve out a few minutes to write.
+The goal isn’t to account for every single minute of your day; you can have gaps.
+Be honest.
+You can always destroy the pages later.
+Completing this exercise is a tool to help you see where you are spending your time and help you find spots where you can carve out small writing blocks.
+Do you work a “day job” that gives you breaks and lunch?
+Do you have kids in sports or other activities where you have to wait during practices or lessons?
+Those are fantastic opportunities to spend 10-15 minutes writing.

 Planners, Calendars, and Schedules – Oh my!

-For those of you who do live and die by your planner, calendar, or another scheduling tool, you may think you have a perfect picture of where your time is spent.
-You may think you don’t need to log your activities over the course of a couple of weeks to find the sweet spots where you can work in a few minutes to write.
+For those of you who do live and die by your planner, calendar, or another scheduling tool, you may think you have a perfect picture of where you spend your time.

-I’d still encourage you to do the exercise.
-Once you’ve created your log, compare it against your schedule or planner.
-How close are they?
-Are there opportunities you didn’t see before comparing your plan to your activity log?
+Try the activity log for a few days and compare to your planner.
+Are they different?
+Does your activity log show you things you didn’t put on your calendar?
 For example, you may have a doctor’s appointment scheduled in your planner.
 Did you sit in the waiting room?
 What did you do while you waited?
 Situations like this is an example of a missed writing opportunity.

 Use Technology to Your Advantage

-However, don’t forget about the one thing you probably already have a habit of taking with you everywhere you go—your cell phone.
+Once you are open to the idea and practice of writing in 10-15 minute blocks buried inside of other events, be prepared.
+You need a way to write that you are comfortable using no matter where you are.
+The method doesn’t matter as much as making sure it fits you.
+If you prefer notepads and handwriting, do that.
+If you want to carry a laptop with you, do that.
+Don’t forget about the one thing you probably already take with you everywhere you go—your cell phone.
 Typing on that tiny little touch screen keyboard may not give you the efficiency of a laptop, but it will still allow you to take advantage of situations where you may not be able to use another device.